 - integrate the wisdom of nature and their own intuition

 - embrace a whole‐person approach, integrating emotions, embodiment and spirituality as well as shadow material

 - learn skills to further their own and others’ ongoing leadership cultivation, and experience how deeply, rapidly and enduringly women in a community of peers can grow each other’s capacity and effectiveness

-is a facilitator and Rockwood Leadership trainer, focusing on assisting groups and individuals dedicated to building community assets and catalyzing progressive social and environmental change.
-She is on the faculty of several national training programs and has supported women to be effective and heartfelt leaders in the Middle East, Bosnia, the US and Canada.
+TOBY HERZLICH is a leadership trainer, facilitator of transformational change, and network weaver, focused on assisting groups and individuals dedicated to building community assets and catalyzing progressive social and environmental change.
+As Founder of Biomimicry for Social Innovation, Toby guides leaders in learning from nature’s wisdom.
+Toby is co-founder of Cultivating Women’s Leadership and a Senior Trainer with the Rockwood Leadership Institute.
+Working nationally and globally, Toby has supported women to be effective and heartfelt leaders in the Middle East, Bosnia, the US and Canada.

 has taughtdance, theater and violence prevention to youth and adults for over 20 years.
 She currently serves as Artistic Director at Destiny Arts Center.
 Sarah received 9 California Arts Council grants and a National Endowment for the Arts grant.
 She is the recipient of the KPFA Peace Award and the Purple Moon Dream Speakers Award.
 Sarah has spoken and facilitated workshops at numerous national conferences since 2000.

 Join us to explore how to most effectively transform yourself and the world.